mohanavel-pr/Deep-Learning/Cassava Leaf Disease Classfication/readme.md

 A custom dataset has been prepared to perform this implementation which contains 17117 training images and 4280 test images.

-Dataset list is available under "Dataset List" directory.
+Training and Test dataset image filenames are available under "Dataset List" directory.